studentkittens/lncs-pandoc/paper.md

 Everyone logging in to online applications wants to secure their private data and identity.
-Facebook on its own had 233 million daily active users in third quartal of 2015 in Europe.
+Facebook on its own had 233 million daily active users in third quartal of 2015 in Europe [@statista].
+Therefore and many other applications the YubiKey offers an additional layer of security.

+**Facebook**
 It is also possible to login with the facebook account to many other online applications.
 Which means in this case, stolen access data can be used to access also other applications.
-Using the YubiKey to login to facebook secures the access to the data.
+Using the YubiKey to login via facebook account secures the access to the data.
 Of course, facebook itself is nevertheless collecting and using the data.
 That is a different matter.

-**Facebook**

 **Google**